microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 #### Stable Diffusion 3.x and Flux 1.0

 Stable Diffusion 3.x and Flux 1.0 requires transformers >= 4.45, and optimum > 1.23.3.
-The default opset version is 12 for T5.
-To support bfloat16, please set `--opset` verison explicitly like below example.
+The default opset version for T5 is 12, which does not support bfloat16.
+To support bfloat16, please set opset version explicitly like below example.

 ```
 git clone https://github.com/huggingface/optimum